simonyang0608/MultiLayer-Perceptron/README.md

 ![20230210_224842](https://user-images.githubusercontent.com/31026907/218121816-4198f204-804a-4914-a638-fb3a75c00535.gif)

-### Large size sample set will tend to converge faster than the small size, with the same settings of hidden layer and learning rate
+### Large size sample set will tend to converge faster than the small size, with the same settings of hidden layer and learning rate.

 - Small size sample set